“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 The years went by and I reached my

 teens.
-School, this kind of organised education was an everyday torture and I
+School, this kind of organised education, was an everyday torture and I

 was doing great for maintaining my total indifference but somehow avoiding